-times worse than that of the standard MUSIC, when a user-specify parameter meets $p \thicksim \OM(K \log K)$.
+compared to the standard MUSIC pseudo-spectrum $\sqrt{P_{\textrm{music}}(\theta)}$, when the user-specify parameter meets $p \thicksim \OM(K \log K)$.
 Here, $\sigma_k (\S)$ is the $k$-th largest singular value of $\S$.
-If the signal-to-noise ratio (SNR) is high, then the spectral gap $\tfrac{ \sigma_{K+1} (\S) }{ \sigma_K (\S) }$ is very small, making our estimation accurate. \item To further improve the approximation accuracy, we resort to another random projection method, by iteratively identifying a good orthogonal projection matrix $\V\in \CB^{M \times p}$.
-In contrast to direct random sampling, we thus obtain an improved sketch $\C=\S\V\in \CB^{M \times p}$ and the rank-restricted approximation $\S\simeq \C\W\C^H$.
-By incorporating more information to the sketch $\C$, the accuracy of the approximated pseudo-spectrum is further promoted. \item We then establish the theoretical bound of our refined algorithm.
-As analysed, after $t$ iterations, the approximated pseudo-spectrum $\tilde{P}_{\textrm{music}}(\theta)$ is at most
+If the signal-to-noise ratio (SNR) is relatively high, the spectral gap $\tfrac{ \sigma_{K+1} (\S) }{ \sigma_K (\S) }$ is very small, making our estimation highly accurate. \item To further improve the approximation accuracy, we resort to another random projection technique, by iteratively finding a good orthogonal projection matrix $\V\in \CB^{M \times p}$.
+In contrast to a direct uniform sampling, we obtain an improved sketch $\C=\S\V\in \CB^{M \times p}$ and a low-rank approximation $\S\simeq \C\W\C^H$.
+By incorporating more information into $\C$, the accuracy of the approximated pseudo-spectrum is further enhanced. \item We establish the theoretical bound of our refined fast-MUSIC method.
+As shown, after $t$ iterations, the approximated pseudo-spectrum $\sqrt{\tilde{P}_{\textrm{music}}(\theta)}$ has a relative error

-times worse than that of the standard MUSIC.
-If the SNR is high, several power iterations (e.g. $t=2$) would suffice for the near-optimal estimation. \item We conduct comprehensive simulations to evaluate our fast-MUSIC methods and compare them with its counterparts such as MUSIC, Lanczos, Propagator, etc. Our numerical studies demonstrate the efficiency and accuracy of fast-MUSIC, which provides the great potential to high-resolution and real-time massive-MIMO radars in the emerging mobile and automotive applications. \end{itemize}
+compared to the standard MUSIC pseudo-spectrum $\sqrt{P_{\textrm{music}}(\theta)}$.
+In this case, even if the SNR is \emph{not} very high, several power iterations (e.g. $t=2$) suffices for the near-optimal estimation. \item We evaluate our fast-MUSIC methods with comprehensive simulations, and compare them with its subspace counterparts (e.g. MUSIC, Lanczos, Propagator, etc).
+Our numerical studies validate the efficiency and the accuracy of fast-MUSIC, which provides the great potential to high-resolution and real-time massive-MIMO radars in the emerging automotive applications. \end{itemize}

 The remaining of this work is structured as follows.
-In Section II, we briefly introduce the system model and current subspace algorithms for automotive sensing.
-In Section III, we present two fast-MUSIC methods inspired by randomised matrix approximation.
+In Section II, we briefly introduce the system model and the subspace methods for automotive sensing.
+In Section III, we present two fast-MUSIC methods inspired by randomized matrix sketching.
 In Section IV, we derive some theoretical bounds of interests.
 In Section V, the numerical simulations are provided.
 Finally, we conclude this work in Section VI.